Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 1. Open `Program.cs'.
 2. Find the declaration of `tenant` and replace the value with the name of your Azure AD tenant.
 3. Find the declaration of `clientId` and replace the value with the Client ID from the Azure portal.
-4. Find the declaration of `cert` and replace the values with the path to the .pfx file of the cert you created, and the password of the .pfx file.
+4. Find the declaration of `certName` and replace the values with the subject name of the self-signed certificate you created, e.g. "CN=TodoListDaemonWithCert".
 5. Find the declaration of `todoListResourceId` and `todoListBaseAddress` and ensure their values are set properly for your TodoListService project.

 ### Step 5:  Trust the IIS Express SSL certificate